garethfuller/hardhat-template/README.md

 When contracts are compiled and deployed the output files are saved to `/deployments/<network>` in the hardhat container.
 Mounting this folder to a volume in the service as we did above with `- ./<PATH_TO_FRONTEND_DIR>/contracts:/app/deployments` means that these contracts will then be available in your frontend directory under `/contracts`.

 ## Deployment
+First add your credentials to the `.env.example` file and rename to `.env`.

 To deploy to networks other than localhost you can run commands like:
 ```bash
 docker-compose run hardhat mainnet:deploy